 "When it comes down to it, black bears aren’t all that hard to kill, so you don’t need a big-bore magnum," Brody said.
 He once shot a big Colorado boar through the ribcage with a 6.5 Creedmoor, and it piled up within 20 yards.

 That shouldn’t surprise those familiar with the Creedmoor’s ballistic profile.
-These 120-grain Trophy Copper loads, for example, travel 2,875 feet-per-second (fps) at the muzzle and produce 1,259 foot-pounds (ft.-lbs.) of energy at 400 yards.
+These 140-grain Platinum Hunter loads, for example, travel 2,700 feet-per-second (fps) at the muzzle and produce 1,295 foot-pounds (ft.-lbs.) of energy at 400 yards.
 At that distance, that’s only 200 ft.-lbs. less than the .308 Winchester, which is often considered one of the best black bear cartridges on the market.

 As Brody proved, shot placement is almost always more important than power, and with the 6.5 Creedmoor, you can have both.

-You may not need a magnum cartridge to take a bear, but it sure doesn’t hurt.
-Ballistically speaking, the 7mm Rem.
+Seven millimeter cartridges don’t always get as much attention as their .30-caliber counterparts, but that’s not based on lack of performance.
+In fact, ballistically speaking, the 7mm Rem.
 Mag. beats out both the .30-06 and the .308 Win.
 This 150-grain option, for example, files over 3,000 fps at the muzzle and produces 3,047 ft.-lbs. of energy.
-At 500 yards, it’s still travelling north of 2,000 fps.
+At 500 yards, it’s still traveling north of 2,000 fps.

 Plus, as MeatEater’s Garrett Long told me, the 7mm is available in a host of bullets designed for close- and long-range work.